 Title IX in Big Pine Schools

-Big Pine Unified School District provides all students with an age-appropriate information on sexual harassment.
+Big Pine Unified School District provides all students with age-appropriate information on sexual harassment.
 Such instruction and information shall include:

 - What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence

 - A clear message that students do not have to endure sexual harassment under any circumstance